AlexanderHansson4225/CourseArchive/Year2/CS/Algodat/README.md

 Given a circuit composed of logical gates (such as AND, OR, and NOT gates) that operates on binary inputs and produces a binary output, the problem of circuit satisfiability asks whether there is an input combination that produces a true output.

-## Circuit satisfiability (Boolean satisfiability) (SAT)
+## Circuit satisfiability (Boolean satisfiability)
 First problem to be concluded as NP-complete
 - The cook theorem: The Circuot satisfiability problem is NP-complete (han har ett bevis också) Given a circuit composed of logical gates (such as AND, OR, and NOT gates) that operates on binary inputs and produces a binary output, the problem of circuit satisfiability asks whether there is an input combination that produces a true output.

-(given a circuit with n inputs, can we select the values of each input bit i1, i2 2, . . . , in so that the output becomes 1)
+(given a circuit with n inputs, can we select the values of each input bit i1, i2, . . . , in so that the output becomes 1)
   * If we can, we have satisfied the circuit

 ### Algorithm vs Circuit